Eurozone battle moves to pitch as Germany plays Greece

 The chances are slim, to say the least.
 The Germans, among the favourites to take the tournament title, go into the match on the back of 14 consecutive competitive victories stretching back to the 2010 World Cup.

-For Germany, playing in Gdansk, which prior to World War Two was the free city of Danzig with a majority German population, it will feel like a home game.
-Thirty thousand Germans are expected to travel to watch the match.
+For Germany, playing in Gdansk, which prior to World War Two was the German- and Polish-inhabited free city of Danzig, will feel like a home game.
+Thirty thousand Germans are expected to travel to watch the game.
 Only six thousand Greek supporters are expected.
-Most Poles say they will back the underdog.
+Most Poles say their hearts beat for the underdog.

-In a fan zone set up in front of the Brandenburg Gate in Berlin, Jans Breggermann, a 38-year-old welder, said as thousands of supporters began gathering: I think it's good that Germany gives Greece financial aid and support but not tonight.
-Germany will win 2-1."
+A s Argentina's Diego Maradona said of the match, if 300 Spartans could hold off 10,000 Persians at Thermopylae, than 11 Greeks will certainly have a chance against 11 Germans.

 "I only wish someone would buy my plane ticket so I could go there and throw a yoghurt in her (Merkel's) face," said Theodosis Giannitsis, 65, who owns a small antique shop.